binbang12/minimalistphotography/Readme.md

 **Potential Message:**

-As a team, we have a private subreddit as well as a private Discord server.
+As a team, we have a private subreddit (r/MPmods) as well as a private Discord server.
 For now, I'd like to invite you to the subreddit.
-In it, you'll be able to see that this is where we carry out any votes as a team, as well as mark any vacation we are taking.
-(In the pinned post).
+In it, you'll be able to see that this is where our mod team votes on all mod team decisions, as well as mark any vacation we are taking (in the pinned post).
 This is to ensure that everyone knows how many mods are able to actively moderate at a given time.

 ### Mod Intro Wiki
 ---